FMCSA and DOT regulations

 How Failing to Meet FMCSA and DOT Regulations Can Impact Your Fleet

-The United States Department of Transportation (DOT) regulates motor carriers and requires companies to comply with certain safety regulations.
-These regulations include things like driver qualifications, vehicle inspections, record keeping, etc. If you operate a trucking company, you must make sure that you are following DOT requirements.
+The United States Department of Transportation (DOT) guidelines regulate motor carriers and require companies to comply with certain safety regulations.
+These federal DOT regulations include things like driver qualifications, fleet vehicle inspections, record keeping, etc. If you operate a trucking company, you must make sure that you are following DOT compliance requirements.
 Failure to do so could lead to fines, suspension of your license, or even imprisonment.

 The DOT is responsible for ensuring the safety of roads and highways.
 This includes inspecting vehicles, bridges, tunnels, railroads, airports, maritime facilities, pipelines, and many other types of infrastructure.
 In addition, the DOT regulates trucking, motor carriers, drivers, vehicle manufacturers, and equipment manufacturers.